birc-stormtroopers/bit-manipulation/README.md

 [^5]: There are multiple ways to encode a sequence over a larger alphabet as a sequence of bits.
 A [one-hot encoding](https://en.wikipedia.org/wiki/One-hot) will always do the trick.
 But there are smarter ways that might be the topic for another repo.

+[^6]: This is probably the one most annoying part about working with bit patterns.
+If you could shift with offsets from zero up to *and including* the word size, thousands of problems would be simpler and not need to deal with special cases.
+But alas, that is not how the world works.